yuryyu/RPI3/README.md

-# The Child monitor system
+# The Home monitor system
-This is a project that uses RPI IR camera, near field magnetic detector and multiple long-range ultrasonic sensors to find, recognize  and track a child in back seat in the car.
-If car is stopped and driver/adults abandoned the child than the system should recognize the event and send alarm messages to different destination
+This is a project that uses RPI along with the near field magnetic detector to recognize home door and/or home wifi penetration.
+The system should recognize the penetration event and send alarm messages to different destination.